keen/keen-tracking.js/README.md

 This loader works a little differently than all the previous versions we have released.

-Notice the last line of the asynchronous loader snippet: `}("Keen", "./keen-tracking.js", this);`.
+Notice the last line of the asynchronous loader snippet: `}('Keen', './keen-tracking.js', this);`.
 These three arguments can be overwritten, allowing you to customize important details about the installation process.

 1. **Namespace:** Define a custom namespace for the library, instead of the default `Keen`, like `MyCustomKeenBuild`.
 2. **Script URI:** Define the location of the script to load.
 You don't need to rely on our CDN.
 You can use your own, or host the file locally.